 John Kotter addresses a major challenge facing modern business leaders - how to act quickly and remain relevant in highly competitive environments.

-Kotter's 2014 book 'Accelerate' updates the influential 8-step process for change to support the needs of modern organizations.
+Kotter's 2014 book 'Accelerate' updates his influential 8-step process to support the change needs of modern organizations.

 Has Kotter's 8-step change model changed beyond recognition?
 Find out what's new and how the model applies today.